leomccormack/Spatial_Audio_Framework/README.md

 ## 1  Getting Started

-The installation instructions are tailored for individual operating systems and described below.
+The suggested installation instructions are tailored for individual operating systems and described below.

 ### 1.1  Windows users